-1. Turn the engine off.

-2. Carefully turn the filler cap counterclockwise 1/4 of a turn until it stops.

-3. Pull to remove the cap from the fuel filler pipe.

-4. To install the cap, align the tabs on the cap with the notches on the filler pipe.

-5. Turn the filler cap clockwise 1/4 of a turn until it clicks at least once.
+- 1. Turn the engine off. - 2.
+Carefully turn the filler cap counterclockwise 1/4 of a turn until it stops. - 3.
+Pull to remove the cap from the fuel filler pipe. - 4.
+To install the cap, align the tabs on the cap with the notches on the filler pipe. - 5.
+Turn the filler cap clockwise 1/4 of a turn until it clicks at least once.

-If the $\mathbf{k}^{\ast}$ indicator comes on and stays on after you start the engine, the fuel filler cap may not be properly installed.
-Turn off the engine, remove the fuel filler cap, align the cap properly and reinstall it.
+If the check fuel cap light $\mathbf{k}^{\bullet}$ or a "check fuel cap" message comes on, the fuel filler cap may not be properly installed.
+The light or message can come on after several driving events after you've refueled your vehicle.

+At the next opportunity, safely pull off of the road, remove the fuel filler cap, align the cap properly and reinstall it.
+The check fuel cap light or "check fuel cap" message may not reset immediately; it may take several driving cycles for the check fuel cap light or "check fuel cap" message to turn off.
+A driving cycle consists of an engine start-up (after four or more hours with the engine off) followed by city and highway driving.

+Continuing to drive with the check fuel cap light or "check fuel cap" message on may cause the Ty light to turn on as well.

 If you must replace the fuel filler cap, replace it with a fuel filler cap that is designed for your vehicle.
-The customer warranty may be void for any damage to the fuel tank or fuel system if the correct genuine Ford or Motorcraft fuel filler cap is not used.
+The customer warranty may be void for any damage to the fuel tank or fuel system if the correct genuine Ford, Motorcraft or other certified fuel filler cap is not used.

-The fuel system may be under pressure.
+WARNING: The fuel system may be under pressure.
 If the fuel filler cap is venting vapor or if you hear a hissing sound, wait until it stops before completely removing the fuel filler cap.
 Otherwise, fuel may spray out and injure you or others.

-If you do not use the proper fuel filler cap, excessive vacuum in the fuel tank may damage the fuel system or cause the fuel cap to disengage in a collision, which may result in possible personal injury.
+WARNING: If you do not use the proper fuel filler cap, excessive vacuum in the fuel tank may damage the fuel system or cause the fuel cap to disengage in a collision, which may result in personal injury.